silver-wizard11/spicetifyconfig/README.md

     https://github.com/Vexcited/better-spotify-genres?tab=readme-ov-file

-14. trashbin-plus: stop playing songs or artists that you don't like automatically/autoplay mode based on original trashbin extension (@0-don)
+14. trashbin-plus: put a song or artist that you don't like in the bin and it won't play in autoplay mode anymore (@0-don)

     https://github.com/0-don/trashbin-plus